averykhoo/recipes/recipes/palak-paneer.md

 * ghee
 * 10 cloves garlic, 1 cm ginger, 1 medium onion, 200g tomato
 * ~~chili,~~ a teaspoon each of powdered cumin, cinnamon, turmeric, cardamom, garam masala, coriander
+  * if using whole cardamom, toast/fry and crush it, then remove the skin
 * some clove, bay (powder), black pepper
 * tablespoon or two of fenugreek leaves, half to one cup cream, maybe yoghurt
 * tablespoon of cashew paste for thickening?